Skip to main content

 Meet Louise Dingwall, Press & Marketing Officer

-Find out more about working in our marketing department from Louise Dingwall, Press and Marketing Officer.
+Find out more about working in our Marketing department from Louise Dingwall, Press and Marketing Officer.
 Louise told us how she started out in arts marketing, and why no day is the same!

 What does your role involve?